locka99/cpp-to-rust-book/porting-code.md

 ## Automation tools

+### C2Rust

+The [C2Rust project](https://github.com/immunant/c2rust) is developing a tool that translates C to semantically equivalent Rust.

+There is an online demo of it working [here](https://c2rust.com/).

+As C is unsafe by default, it means the Rust equivalent is also unsafe by default, but it can be useful as a starting point for converting code.

 ### Corrode

 [Corrode](https://github.com/jameysharp/corrode) is a command-line tool that can partially convert C into Rust.
 At the very least it may spare you some drudgery ensuring the functionality is as close to the original as possible.